enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 * Runs existing Java 1.6 code, without need for programming specifically for JQM
 * Possible (but not required) to use a specific framework of your choice (Spring batch, etc.)
+* Possible (but not required) to easily tweak class loading to enable advance scenarios
 * Many samples for all features (inside JQM's own integration tests)
 * Specific API to handle file creation and easy retrieval (a file can be created on any server and retrieved from another in a single call)
 * Embedded standard JNDI directory with JDBC connection pooling for jobs needing database connectivity